Last Updated: July 16, 2026

 - Add honey and fresh lemon juice to taste

-Benefits: This formula combines Echinacea's immune-stimulating properties with Elderberry's antiviral effects, Ginger's warming circulation support, and Turmeric's anti-inflammatory compounds.
-Use at first sign of cold or during high-risk exposure periods.
+Notes: This formula pairs Echinacea with Elderberry, warming Ginger, and Turmeric.
+Use at first sign of a cold or during high-risk exposure periods.

 Fresh Echinacea Root Tincture